5% Fees donated to charity

 Our PPA valuations provide clarity, control and accountability for all stakeholders.
 We tailor reports and deliverables to suit:

-A PPA isn’t just a formality - it’s an accounting requirement under IFRS 3 and FRS 102 that evidences how value is created and recognised in an acquisition.
+A PPA isn’t just a formality - it’s an accounting requirement under IFRS 3, FRS 102 & ASC 805 (US GAAP) that evidences how value is created and recognised in an acquisition.

 Please reach us at contact@dmp-accountants.co.uk if you cannot find an answer to your question.

-Yes, we can prioritise urgent PPAs (for tight reporting deadlines), subject to resource availability.
-Urgent work is priced accordingly, though we always aim to provide cost-effective solutions.
-Feel free to contact us for a tailored quote.
-We have previously completed engagements within a 2 week deadline and we have the ability to complete sooner.
+Yes, we can prioritise urgent PPA engagements where reporting deadlines are tight, subject to availability.
+Urgent work is priced accordingly, though we always aim to remain cost-effective.
+We have completed assignments within two weeks and can accommodate shorter turnarounds where required.

 We can factor contingent consideration and re-measure within the IFRS 3 measurement period.